 Is some wobble normal for standing desks?

-Slight wobble at maximum height is normal and unavoidable due to physics.
-However, wobble that affects work (shaking monitor, spilling drinks, visible camera shake) is not acceptable and should be addressed.
+Slight wobble at maximum height is normal and unavoidable — it’s basic physics.
+However, wobble that affects your work (shaking monitor, spilling drinks, visible camera shake) is not acceptable and should be addressed using the steps in this guide.

 Will a crossbar fix all wobble?

-Crossbars fix side-to-side (lateral) wobble only.
-Front-to-back wobble requires floor leveling, wall bracing, or different desk design.
-Typing bounce may require monitor arm or desktop reinforcement.
+No. Crossbars fix side-to-side (lateral) wobble only.
+Front-to-back wobble requires floor leveling or wall bracing.
+Typing bounce usually needs a monitor arm or desktop reinforcement.
+If you have multiple wobble types, you may need multiple solutions.

 My desk wobbles only on carpet.
 Is the desk defective?

 Probably not.
-Carpet is inherently unstable—the desk would likely be stable on hard floor.
-Use plywood, a chair mat, or consider removing adjustable feet.
+Carpet is inherently unstable — the same desk would likely be fine on hard floor.
+Use the plywood base solution or a firm chair mat.
+This fixes carpet wobble in nearly every case.

 Can I add weight to stabilize the desk?

-Yes, adding mass low on the frame (such as a heavy CPU holder or weight plate on the crossbar) can reduce wobble.
-However, this adds load to the motors and may shorten their lifespan.
+Yes — adding mass low on the frame (such as a heavy CPU holder or a weight plate resting on the base crossbar) can reduce wobble by lowering the center of gravity.
+However, this adds load to the motors and can shorten lifespan on budget frames.
+Don’t add more than 10-15 lbs beyond normal desktop load.

 Should I return my wobbly desk?

-Try all fixes first.
-If wobble persists at low heights or with maximum stabilization, the desk may have a defect.
-Most wobble is fixable; structural defects are rare.
+Try all the free fixes first.
+If wobble persists at low heights or persists with maximum stabilization applied, the desk may have a design defect.
+Most wobble is fixable.
+Structural defects — visible frame flex, wobble at sitting height, bolts that won’t stay tight — are rarer.

 The Bottom Line